By: Sarah Stone

 What kind of support will you have?

-While your volunteering abroad group should prepare you adequately before departure, you also will need onsite support.
+While your overseas volunteering group should prepare you adequately before departure, you also will need onsite support.
 Volunteer coordinators or staff at the project site will guide you through your training and daily activities, and help you become acclimated to your host community.

 Finally, ask your volunteer coordinator what plan the organization has in place for unexpected or unlikely emergencies, such as a major medical issue, political turmoil, or a natural disaster.
 Be sure you know where your home country’s closest embassy is located, and how to get there if needed.